DaviDevMod/focus-trap/README.md

 - Do not worry about edge cases and browser support
 - Enjoy all of the above with little to no footprint on performance. :cherries:

-It is worth noticing that the hook has no states, thus it will not cause re-renders.
+It's worth noting that the hook has no states, thus it will not cause re-renders.
 (Though the return value that will be added will be a state.
 But still re-renders will be minimal, just to deliver errors.)

 ## Installation